 That doesn’t mean you should knock on your supervisor’s door and ask if they have a minute to talk — a move that Chapman said will strike fear into every manager.
 Instead, ask them if they have time for a meeting sometime that day, or you could schedule a meeting on their online calendar.
 This will make the conversation feel less like an ambush and ensure that you give this conversation the time and attention it deserves.

-Instead of making small talk, you should address the elephant in the room as soon as possible by stating that you are leaving the company.
+Instead of making small talk, you should address that you’re quitting as soon as possible by stating that you are leaving the company.
 You should also let your supervisor know when you expect your last day to be.
 Your boss may not be happy with your decision, but they will appreciate you answering their logistical questions head-on.
 There are a few other points you need to hit in your conversation, but these are the most important.

 5. Offer a Future-Focused Explanation